MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/3-create-new-azure-workbook.md

        az deployment group create --resource-group $resourceGroup --template-file deploy-resources.bicep
     ```

 1. When you're prompted for a password, enter a password that complies with the password requirements.
 For example, enter "Learn@123456".
-Write down this password, you'll need it later.
 The password must:
     - Be at least 12 characters long
     - Contain at least 3 out of the following four characteristics:
         - one lower case letter
         - one upper case letter
         - one number
         - one special character, not including \ or -.
 1. Wait while the resources that you need for the module are deployed.
 This will take a few minutes.
 1. You can sign into the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) to see the resources deployed in your sandbox for this learn module.
 1. On the **Home** page, select **Resource groups**, or search for "Resource groups" in the search bar at the top of the page.